propellerhat/bs101/README.md

 ### Compile `array.c`
 This program is designed to highlight the fact that C is not doing any safety checking for you when you access memory.
 Everything is just pointers and offsets.
 The only thing that C is doing for you is keeping track of the underlying data types and calculating the offsets for you.
-See if you can correlate each output line with its source line that caused it.
+See if you can correlate each output line with the source line that caused it.

 ### Memory Trespass
 Did you notice anything strange about `array.c`?
 In particular, line 28?
 Can you explain what is going on here?
 This is an illustration of what is possible with C's lack of memory safety.
 You can access arbitrary memory through the use of pointers and offsets that was probably never intended by the programmer.